 If your circumstances change and your home no longer meets your needs, you can apply to purchase another shared ownership property.
 You will first need to complete an application to confirm that you meet the eligibility criteria.
-If you are assessed as eligible you can search for your new home and Moat's Post Sales Team will assist you with selling your current home.
+You need to demonstrate a need for the move, such as the need for an extra bedroom for an expanding family, or a need for a property with ground floor access for mobility needs.
+If you are assessed as eligible you can search for your new home and Moat's Resales team will assist you with selling your current home.